billroy/bitlash-commander/README.md

 	- ssl
 	- group.childopts

-- commander-mega
 - chart: rename target to source, as it should have been

-- BUG: group takes width from parent, not childopts

-- inherit fontsize from panel

 - BUG: path buttons get their w and h set: bug?